nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_observations.md

 ## Purpose ##

-The purpose of this section is to enable the clinician to view and compare chronological data pertaining to a patient’s physical condition.
+The purpose of this section is to enable the clinician to view and compare chronological data pertaining to a patient's physical condition.

 ## Sections and subsections ##